beaucronin/embedding/docs_src/docs/roadmap.md

 - Automated testing and CI
 - Build status, code coverage, etc. reported in README widgets
-- Clean up dependencies to use node_modules where possible
+- Clean up dependencies to use node_modules where possible (rather than script tags)